RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 in practice it is usually better to put some simple Lennard-Jones parameters on the ion to prevent artifical behaviour such as a water molecule attempting to bind to the +3 pointcharge.
 Here we use available parameters for the Zn(II) ion from the CHARMM forcefield which should be a fine approximation.

+.. note:: The OpenMM XML file format to define forcefield parameters is documented in the `OpenMM documentation: Creating Force Fields <http://docs.openmm.org/7.6.0/userguide/application/05_creating_ffs.html>`_
+    For the LJ parameters sigma is in units of nm and epsilon in units kJ/mol.

 Note that in this case we need to define both NonbondedForce and LennardJonesForce in order to be consistent with the CHARMM36 forcefield as defined within OpenMM.
 In the NonbondedForce block sigma/epsilon are set to dummy parameters 1.0 and 0.0 while the actual parameters are defined in the LennardJonesForce block instead.
 The form of the XML file will be different if using another forcefield than CHARMM.

-Now that we have created an XML-file (*specialresidue.xml*) associated with the Fe ion residue that OpenMM complained about, we can try to call OpenMM_Modeller again, this time telling OpenMM_Modeller about the extra forcefield file.
+Now that we have created an XML-file (*specialresidue.xml*) associated with the Fe ion residue that OpenMM complained about, we can try to call **OpenMM_Modeller** again, this time telling **OpenMM_Modeller** about the extra forcefield file.

 .. warning:: For OpenMM to correctly map the information from the specialresidue.xml onto the PDB-file topology, it is important that the PDB-file contains an element definition (column 77-78) for
     each element of the special residue.